 In past years, I and ten family members have struggled to heal from severe #LymeDisease.
-Some of us were bedridden for prolonged periods, sometimes missing out on Thanksgiving and Christmas gatherings.
+Some of us were bedridden for prolonged periods, sometimes missing out on gatherings with family and friends.

 The “behind the scenes” impulse to develop new treatments, such as INPT, was to heal real illness in my own family, as well as those people under my care at the Biologix Center for Optimum Health.

-As we near the holiday season, this new innovation has given us much to be thankful for…God’s inspiration to develop INPT, and the development of the Borrelia-phage test by scientists at Leicester University, and that we can all gather around the table together this year.
+As we observe Lyme Disease Awareness Month, this new innovation has given us much to be thankful for…God’s inspiration to develop INPT, and the development of the Borrelia-phage test by scientists at Leicester University, and that we can all gather around the table together this year.

 Healing from Lyme Disease